Occultic;Nine: Anime

-An anime television series adaptation was announced in March 2016, with the cast from the game reprising their roles for the series.
+An anime television series adaptation was announced in 2016, with the cast from the game reprising their roles for the series.
 The anime was produced by A-1 Pictures and directed by Kyōhei Ishiguro with assistant director Miyuki Kuroki, with To-Jumpei Morita handling series composition, Tomoaki Takase designing the characters, and Masaru Yokoyama composing the music.
 The opening theme song, titled "Seisū 3 no Nijō", was performed by Kanako Itō, while the ending theme song, titled "Open your eyes", was performed by Asaka.
 Both theme songs were written by Shikura and were released on 26 October 2016.
 It premiered on 9 October 2016 on Tokyo MX, ABC, CBC, GTV, GYT and BS11.
-The series was released across six Blu-ray and DVD home video release volumes containing 2 episodes each, totalling 12 episodes.
-Aniplex of America has licensed the anime series for North America and released it dubbed in two Blu-ray sets with six episodes each on 26 September and 26 December 2017.
+The series was released across six Blu-ray and DVD volumes containing two episodes each, totalling 12 episodes.
+Aniplex of America licensed the series for North America and released it dubbed in two Blu-ray sets (six episodes each) on 26 September and 26 December 2017.
 The dub was also made available through Crunchyroll on 5 February 2018.